 The one is different!
 With the addition of a chocolate cookie crust and some fabulous whipped cream that won’t run after a day of being in the fridge, I might just be able to say that I’ve found a new favorite pie.

-Well, a new favorite non-fruit pie because, well, apple slab pie will never go out of style.
+Well, a new favorite non-fruit pie because, well, that apple slab pie will never go out of style.

 After making it 4 times in last 12 months (yep), I’m still completely over-the-moon excited about this chocolate cream pie!!
 The chocolate cream filling is absolutely perfect – thick, rich, velvety smooth, and intensely chocolatey.